webrecorder/pywb/docs/manual/template-guide.rst

 * ``{{ ui }}`` - an optional ``ui`` dictionary from ``config.yaml``, if any.

-The default banner creates all UI dynamically via JS.
-However, a custom banner could also insert HTML to render the banner directly.
+The default banner creates the UI dynamically in JavaScript using Vue.

-By default, the banner checks the ``{{ ui.vue_timeline_banner }}`` and renders the new UI or the standard default UI.

-The default UI is created via the ``default_banner.js`` script.

-See :ref:`new-vue-ui` for more details on the new Vue UI.

 Head Insert Template